 2) Geoffrey W. Reynolds (The Procter and Gamble Company, United States) for pointing out a Loschmidt's number error in the bytran theory and source code in that the Loschmidt's number was erroneously specified at a standard temperature of 273.15K instead of at 296K causing ~ 8% difference in calculated Optical Depth, January 2019.

-3) Other people who have reported bytran crashes and nonresponsiveness.
+3) Other people who have reported bytran crashes and nonresponsiveness, and suggested new features.